 An iconic Auckland getaway location, Orewa Beach was a favourite of young Sir Edmund Hillary and his family.
 In fact, his father is responsible for planting all of those fabulous Norfolk Pines lining the beach area.

 Hang out at the beach – it’s why you’re here!

-First and foremost, is the unmistakably stunning three kilometres of golden sand beach.
+First and foremost is the unmistakably stunning 2.6 kilometres of golden sand beach.
 On a warm summer day, Orewa beach attracts everyone from water sports enthusiasts to sun worshippers.
 It’s a favourite beach amongst swimmers, surfers, sand-castle building families, and even couples enjoying a romantic picnic under the shade of a beach umbrella.

 Considered to be one of the safer Auckland beaches, it is home to a popular surf lifesaving club.
 On summer days and often on weekends all year, the lifeguards are out.
 Large beach flags mark the patrolled swimming area.

 Whether you want to catch a wave on a classic surfboard, try stand-up paddleboarding (SUP), kayaking, body surfing, or kitesurfing, you won’t be alone in your sports at Orewa Beach.
 Popular amongst all water sports enthusiasts, the expansive and wide beach is also great for joggers and walkers.